What is report stage?

 What happens after report stage?

-If the Bill is amended it is reprinted to include all the agreed amendments.
+If the bill is amended it is reprinted to include all the agreed amendments.
+The bill moves to third reading – the final chance for the Lords to amend the bill.